Azure/open-service-broker-azure/docs/installation-aks.md

 #### Install etcd Operator

 Service Catalog requires etcd to persist state for everything it manages.
-You will use Helm to install etcd Operator.
+We recommend using etcd Operator to install and manage an etcd cluster for Service Catalog.
 We have included sample values.yaml file to setup etcd operator with a version that supports Azure backup.
-The default etcd Operator version installed by the Helm chart does not support Azure based backup and recovery.
-This values file uses a newer version of etcd Operator that provides Azure storage support.

 ```console
 helm install --name etcd-operator stable/etcd-operator --values=contrib/k8s/etcd-operator/etcd-operator-values.yaml
 ```

 This will create three deployments: etcd-operator, etcd-backup-operator, and restore-operator.
 This will also create three new Custom Resource Definitions: `etcdclusters.etcd.database.coreos.com`, `etcdbackups.etcd.database.coreos.com` and `etcdrestores.etcd.database.coreos.com`.
+These can be used to create an etcd cluster, along with backup and restore operations.

 #### Create etcd Cluster